 You buy your ticket.
 This makes you a part of Kiwiburn, whether you realise it or not.
 This is all part of the participation.
 The ticket price includes your automatic annual membership subscription to Kiwiburn Incorporated Society.
 Members are able to attend the AGM to have their say.
 The money from tickets goes into financing the festival; all of it.
 That is why everyone, even year-round organisers, buy tickets.
 The money is spent on hiring the site, the toilets, the medics, security, funding Art Grants, the Temple and the Effigy, and many other things.
 If you want to know more about the finances, you can read about them in our Afterburn Report.

 Now the structure…

-The decision-making structure has been evolving over the years and, in late 2017, Kiwiburn restructured to be better able to manage the growth of the event.
+The decision-making structure has been evolving over the years and, in late 2017, Kiwiburn restructured to be better able to manage the growth of the event, tweaking the structure again mid-2019.
 ExCom has traditionally had three officers – Chair, Secretary and Treasurer – a requirement of being an Incorporated Society, as well as an ever-changing number of committee members, mostly greater than three at any time.

-The Facilitators will each be associated with one of six groups of teams:
+The Facilitators aree associated with one of six groups of teams:

 - Arts/Theme Camps

 - Site Safety.

 This structure has moved ExCom away from discussing and making decisions at every level, into a central communications hub, effectively reducing the workload of individual volunteers and enabling each ExCom member’s workflows to be smaller and more well defined.

 If you are interested in knowing more about the strange goings-on of the Kiwiburn ExCom you can check out the Google Group.